koenderks/jfa/cran-comments.md

 # jfa version 0.6.5

-This is a submission for version 0.6.5.
+This is a resubmission for version 0.6.5.
 In this version I have:

-* Added new functionality to the package via additional functions and arguments.
+* Lowered the iterations used in the unit tests to adhere to CRAN check times.
+* Changed a vignette so that it builds within CRAN build times.

 ## Test environments